 What is digital marketing, how does it work and why is it needed?

-A clear understanding of what and most importantly - Why we do is very important.
-If only to avoid wasting financial resources and time.
+A clear understanding of what we are doing and, most importantly, why we are doing it is very important.
+At least in order not to waste financial resources and time.

 Digital marketing is just 1 component of marketing.

-So, let's start from the beginning.
-For the sake of clarity, because there are a lot of different types of marketing strategies and strategies, and often not even the speakers themselves (strategies, plans, etc., salespeople) really understand what they are offering.
+Therefore, let's start from the very beginning.
+For the sake of clarity, there are a lot of different types of marketing, strategies, and so on, and often even the speakers themselves (sellers of strategies, plans, etc.) do not really understand what they are really offering.

 It all always starts with goals.

-Long - term or short - term, strategic, tactical or operational, general or specific, precise or less precise.
+With long-term or short-term, strategic, tactical or operational, general or specific, precise or less precise.

-Because that's the only way to gauge how successful you are in achieving them.
+Because this is the only way to assess how successful you are in achieving them.

-And here we are already approaching marketing, because in order to achieve the set goals will have to sell.
+And here we are already approaching marketing because in order to achieve our goals we will have to sell.

 Today, sales are the foundation of everything.
 Even for non-profits, even charities… If a charity can't explain why I or someone else has to donate something (time, money, goods - whatever) - there will be no donation.
 Accordingly, there will be no charity.